 Eyebrook Reservoir, (sometimes quoted as Uppingham Lake) between Leicester and Peterborough was also used by 617 Squadron for low flying practise.
 Although it’s dam was more like that at the Sorpe, scaffolding towers were erected to give it the appearance of the Möhne Dam.
 It proved excellent for honing their difficult bomb aiming skills.

 The BBMF Lancaster and 617 Squadron have been occasional visitors, and there is a metal plaque erected to commemorate the part the reservoir played.

 The third training reservoir was Abberton just south of Colchester as it was supposed to look like the Eder Reservoir from the air.
 It was used for final tuning of low flying techniques and was in fact used during the night of 14 May for a ‘full’ dress rehearsal for the raid.

 Of course, no practise aerial bombing was ever done at any of these reservoirs, despite a scene in the 1955 film showing attempts to hit floating target.
 Images of Mosquito aeroplanes testing bouncing bombs on land at Ashley Walk Bombing Range in the New Forest, and at Loch Striven on the Firth of Clyde are of the spherical Highball Bouncing Bomb designed for use against battleships and not for the dams.
 Similarly the rail track at Brean Down Fort in Somerset was for testing bouncing bombs for use against battleships.
-The Bouncing Bomb used for the dams was called Upkeep and like the Highball was designed by Barnes Wallis.
+The Bouncing Bomb (in reality a mine) used for the dams was called Upkeep and like the Highball was designed by Barnes Wallis.

 The early design of the Upkeep was a cylindrical inner bomb surrounded by a spherical wooden casing.
-Initial bombing tests were undertaken in January 1943, using a modified twin-engined Wellington bomber in the Fleet Lagoon at Chesil Beach in Dorset and then with specially modified four-engined Lancasters at Reculver on The Wash in Kent.
+Initial bombing tests were undertaken in January 1943, using a modified twin-engined Wellington bomber in the Fleet Lagoon at Chesil Beach in Dorset and then with specially modified four-engined Lancasters at Reculver on the Kent coast.